 This research area is rapidly evolving with a significant increase in the number of publications in recent years (Krysinka et al. 2017).
 It is clear, that as the 'internet-native' generation matures, suicide and self-harm related internet use is likely to become increasingly relevant and may be a proxy indicator for intent (Padmanathan et al. 2018).
-Additionally, considering the current context of the COVID-19 pandemic, people in Ireland are spending more time online.
-Nearly 3 out of 5 respondents (59.1%) to the CSO Social Impact of COVID-19 Survey in April 2020 reported spending more time on the internet (CSO, 2020).
+During the COVID-19 pandemic, people in Ireland and throughout the world spent more time online (CSO, 2020), and social media use was associated with some adverse mental health conditions, suicidal ideation, increased fear and anxiety (Draženović et al. 2023; Memon et al. 2021).